isotopp/isotopp.github.io/content/posts/2023-05-06-50-years-in-filesystems-1984.md

 They also cannot deal well with directories with many entries, and deal only slightly better with deep directory hierarchies.
 Additional changes are required to enable truly large filesystems in order to keep up with increasing storage sizes.

-Also, other limitations of a more hidden nature still apply:
+Also, other limitations of more hidden nature still apply:
 Several places in the filesystem code are guarded by locks that make scaling certain operations hard on systems with high concurrency.

 It would take another ten years, until 1994, for SGI's XFS to tackle these things.